rodan/atlas430/README.md

 ### software requirements

-the entire development is done on a Gentoo Linux using makefiles, vim, the TI toolchain and gdb. while none of those are a requirement to making the library part of any msp430 project, it happens to be the beaten road. the library can be used in the following ways:
+the entire development is done on a Gentoo Linux using makefiles, vim, the TI toolchain and gdb. while none of those are a requirement to making the library part of any msp430 project, it happens to be the beaten path. the library can be used in the following ways:

 #### via a special project makefile (in a linux environment)